Skip to page content

 How do I prepare for the biopsy?

-Some blood-thinning medications may need to be stopped before the biopsy (we will let you know if this is the case for you) but please continue to take any pain or blood pressure medication as normal.
+Some blood-thinning medications may need to be stopped before the biopsy (we will let you know if this is the case for you) but please do not stop taking blood pressure medication.

 Report to the area stated on your appointment letter (this may be the Radiology/Imaging department or a Ward), where you will be asked to change into a hospital gown.